 Opposite Syntagma Square, there are the National Gardens.
 Or you can take the funicular from Kolonaki which goes up on Lycabettus Hill.
 Enjoy the scenery and don’t forget to take photos.

 The best half day trip is definitely Cape Sounion.
 There are buses leaving from various stops, including Syntagma Square.
 The fare is about 5 €.
-Buses via the costal road leave between 6:30 a.m. and 5:30 p.m. (every hour), those via Lavrio leave from 5:45 p.m. to 9:30 a.m. and there are other buses which leave from 6 a.m. to 8 p.m. every 30 minutes.
-Alternatively, you can choose an organized tour (the hotel staff will be able to help with that, of course).
+Buses via the coastal road leave between 6:30 a.m. and 5:30 p.m. (every hour), those via Lavrio leave from 5:45 p.m. to 9:30 a.m. and there are other buses which leave from 6 a.m. to 8 p.m. every 30 minutes.
+Alternatively, you can choose an organized tour, such as this one.

 Come back to Athens for dinner and good night’s sleep.